ccilab-tamuct/HyperledgerFabric/README.md

 * Open the HLF folder.
 Press CTRL+K and then CTRL+O. Select the HLF folder in the Home directory.
 * Select "Yes, I trust the authors"
 * The fabric-samples directory has a test-network folder that can be used to test smart contracts (chaincode).
 The test-network brings up two peer organizations and an orderer organization.
 Each peer organization has one peer each.
-* Navigate to the test-network folder
+* Open a terminal and navigate to the test-network folder
 ```
 cd fabric-samples/test-network
 ```